bbauska/Coursera-Bootstrap/readme.md

-First name, and then name as first name and also I will specify a placeholder for this so let me use the next line here, placeholder as, I\'m sure from your knowledge of HTML, you understand how this specification is done here.
+First name, and then name as first name and also I will specify a placeholder for this so let me use the next line here, placeholder as, I&apos;m sure from your knowledge of HTML, you understand how this specification is done here.

 With this, we have now created our first form element in our form.

-Let\'s take a quick look at the web page.
+Let&apos;s take a quick look at the web page.
 Going to our web page, you can now see how adding in the form elements has created this input textbox and the label on the left side.

-Now, I\'m going to add in another row with the last name.
+Now, I&apos;m going to add in another row with the last name.

 Going back to my contactus.html, let me simply copy this part and then paste it into the second div here, and then go in and edit that.